Toseland, Cambridgeshire

 Toseland is a village and civil parish in Cambridgeshire, England.
-The name Toseland is Scandinavian and has connections to the Old Norse word 'lunde' translated as a type of sacred or small wood.
-The parish is neighbours with nearby parishes within Cambridgeshire such as Yelling, Gravely, Great Paxton and St Agnes.
+It is in Huntingdonshire which is a non-metropolitan district of Cambridgeshire and a historic county of England.
+Nearby parishes within Cambridgeshire include Yelling, Graveley, Great Paxton and St Agnes.

 History

+The name Toseland is Scandinavian and has connections to the Old Norse word lundr, translated as a grove.

-During the 19th century Toseland was described as a hundred due to the fact that it contained smaller parishes.
-Imperial Gazetteer John Marius Wilson applied his definition of Toseland as:"a parish and a hundred in Hunts.
+Toseland gave its name to one of the four hundreds of Huntingdonshire.
+Gazetteer John Marius Wilson defined Toseland as:"a parish and a hundred in Hunts.
 The parish lies 3¼ miles NE of St. Neots r. station, and is in St. Neots district.
 Post town, St. Neots.
 Acres, 1,320.
 Real property, £1,585.
 Pop., 217.
 Houses, 44.
 The property is divided among a few.
 The manor-house is a handsome ancient edifice, now occupied by a farmer".

-Social Status
+Social status

 A historic census carried out in 1831 detailed the categorisation of status within occupation in the parish.
 From the highest to the lowest: Employers, Middling Sorts, Labourers & Servants and others; notably most of the population was Labourers.

 Landmarks

-The parish church of St Michael (St Mary in earlier records) dates to the twelfth century and is grade II* listed.
-Toseland Hall is a seventeenth century grade II* listed manor house to the west of the village centre, built from brick with a tiled roof.
-The Manor is two stories high and contains attics and the moulded bricks are constructed with a geometric pattern.
-It was built by Nicholas Luke around 1600 who was at the time was also the lord of the manor and has been owned by various prominent figures such as Dean of Ely Cathedral in 1624.
-During the 1881 census the property was occupied by Alfred Maine who was a farmer that owned more than 350 acres of land and since then has been used for agricultural purposes such as cultivating land.
+The parish church of St Michael (St Mary in earlier records) dates to the 12th century and is Grade II* listed.
+Toseland Hall is a 17th-century Grade II* listed manor house to the west of the village centre, built from brick with a tiled roof.
+The Manor is two storeys high and contains attics, and the moulded bricks are constructed with a geometric pattern.
+It was built by Nicholas Luke around 1600 who at the time was also the lord of the manor, which has been owned by various prominent figures such as the Dean of Ely in 1624.
+During the 1881 census the property was occupied by Alfred Maine who was a farmer who owned more than 350 acres of land, which since then has been used for agricultural purposes such as cultivating crops.